MGuardia10/portfolio/README.md

 3 - Make sure you have install `Node v20.17.0+` and run this command to start developing process:

 	npm run dev
-4 - configure `cv.json` with your info and projects.
+4 - configure `cv.json` with your personal information and projects.

-5 - When finish, run the following command and upload `dist` directory in your prefered hosting.
+5 - When finish, run the following command and upload `dist` directory in your preferred hosting.

 	npm run build